-- [e](f) No person, except authorized employees, law enforcement or employees of the department during the course of their employment, shall be allowed in a restricted area of a producer, cultivator, micro-cultivator, food and beverage manufacturer, product manufacturer, product packager, delivery service, or transporter, except that: - (1) Laboratory staff may enter an establishment for the sole purpose of identifying and collecting cannabis samples for purposes of conducting laboratory tests; and - (2) Other persons may enter the restricted areas of an establishment pursuant to, and abiding by, the procedures set forth in section 21a-XXX-9 of these Policies and Procedures.
+- (1) Cannabis testing laboratory staff may enter an establishment for the sole purpose of identifying and collecting cannabis samples for purposes of conducting laboratory tests; and - (2) Other persons may enter the restricted areas of an establishment pursuant to, and abiding by, the procedures set forth in section 21a-421j-9 of the Regulations of Connecticut State Agencies.

-Section 21a-XXX-26.
+Section 21a-421j-25.
 Cannabis Manufacturing Restrictions.

-Except as otherwise provided in section 21a-XXX-29 of these Policies and Procedures, cannabis permitted for sale to a consumer, qualifying patient or caregiver shall meet the following requirements, and any cannabis not in compliance with this section shall be deemed adulterated:
+(a) Except as otherwise provided in section 21a-421j-28 of the Regulations of Connecticut State Agencies, cannabis permitted for sale to a consumer, qualifying patient or caregiver shall meet the following requirements, and any cannabis not in compliance with this section shall be deemed adulterated:

-- (a) Raw cannabis and cannabis products shall be homogenous and shelf-stable for a minimum of 60 days after opening without refrigeration. - (b) Cannabis products shall only be produced and manufactured (1) using ingredients and components permitted by the U.S. Food and Drug Administration for the specified use in food or food manufacturing pursuant to the Substances Added to Food inventory, if edible, (2) with equipment that meets the standards set forth under 21 CFR Part 211 subpart D, and (3) in facilities that meet the standards set forth under 21 CFR Part 211 subpart C.
+- (1) Cannabis shall be homogenous and shelf-stable for a minimum of sixty days after opening without refrigeration. - (2) Cannabis products shall be produced and manufactured in compliance with 21 CFR Part 211 Subpart B, in the following manner: - (A) using ingredients and components permitted by the U.S. Food and Drug Administration for the specified use in food or food manufacturing pursuant to the Substances Added to Food inventory, if edible; - (B) With equipment that meets the standards set forth under 21 CFR Part 211 Subpart D, and

+(C) In facilities that meet the standards set forth under 21 CFR Part 211 Subpart C.